x-systems/phlex-data/docs/persistence.rst

 This operation is actually consisting of 3 following operations::

-1. Related model is created and linked up using refLink that essentially places a condition between $client and $invoice assuming they will appear inside same query.
+1. Related model is created and linked up using createTheirModelLinked that essentially places a condition between $client and $invoice assuming they will appear inside same query.